 - Don’t Drive Here: Do not drive in a ZTL (limited traffic zone) or pedestrian area, area pedonale.
 These zones are usually in the center of a city or town and require a special permit to enter.
 If your license plate is caught on a camera for entering the zone, you may receive a bill later for the fine (forwarded from your rental car company).

 - Speeding: Watch out for Speed Control Cameras (autovelox) or be sure you are driving at or under the speed limit.
 Speed limits in construction zones are lower so watch for speed limit signs.
 Don’t rely on the speed limit shown on your GPS, which may not reflect the most current limits.
 Again you may receive a bill for a fine in the mail when you’re back home.

 - International Driving Permit If you’re from the US, or any other country that doesn’t have driver’s license reciprocity with Italy, be sure to carry an International Driving Permit with you.
 If you get stopped for any reason (including routine spot checks) or if you’re involved in an accident, you’ll need to show it or you risk being fined on the spot.

 We recommend booking your rental car through Auto Europe because there are not hidden charges and they come with good insurance coverage.
 Some rental car companies in Europe have been known to add on additional charges that weren’t in the original quote either when you pick up or drop off the car.

 If you’re driving in Europe for 3 weeks or longer, you might want to look into the buy-back lease program.
 You’ll get a brand new car that you choose from available models which often get excellent gas (or diesel) mileage and they come with excellent insurance.

 If you’re traveling mainly to big cities, we recommend traveling by train rather than driving.
 Cars are not allowed in many parts of the city and parking can be difficult and expensive.
-Book train tickets on Rail Europe in US dollars.
+Book train tickets on Select Italy in US dollars.